 Related to Extreme Warming

-– Acroporoids There were absolutely no signs of any new growth on the hybrid coral Acropora prolifera at Vauxhall Reef which in 2024 was observed to have been 100% killed off, apparently by extreme warming events in fall of 2023
+– Acroporoids There were absolutely no signs of any new growth on the hybrid coral Acropora prolifera at Vauxhall Reef which in 2024 was observed to have been 100% killed off, apparently by extreme warming events in fall of 2023.

-– Likewise, there appeared to be little recovery of A. cervicornis, however visibility was continuously poor and as I could not get a good look at the colonies on the Reef Front of Vauxhall Reef (they lay close to the limit of snorkelling depth in 2025).
+– Likewise, there appeared to be little recovery of A. cervicornis, however visibility was continuously poor and I could not get a good look at the colonies on the Reef Front of Vauxhall Reef (they lay close to the limit of my snorkelling depth in 2025).

 SCTLD